mattyoung101/omicron/documentation/docs/omicam.md

 ![Omicam logo](images/omicam_logo_dark.png)

-_Author(s): Matt Young, vision systems & low-level developer_
+_Page author: Matt Young, vision systems & low-level developer_

-One of the biggest innovation Team Omicron brings this year is our high-performance, custom vision and localisation application (i.e. camera) called _Omicam_.
+One of the biggest innovation Team Omicron brings this year is our high-performance, custom vision and localisation application (i.e. camera software) called _Omicam_.
 Omicam handles the complex process of detecting the ball and goals, determining the robot's position on the field as well as encoding/transmitting this information, all in one highly optimised codebase.
+It uses a novel method involving non-linear optimisation to calculate the robot's position.

 The application is developed mostly in C, with some C++ code to interface with OpenCV.
 It runs on the LattePanda Delta 432 single board computer and uses Linux (Xubuntu 18.04) as its OS.